 The sauntering ducks are bamboo, collected by the garden owner on a trip to Asia (she may have said Vietnam).

-The little temple by the water (left) is, I am told, by artist, Bronwyn Cornish.
-For me it evoked the very old villa visible in a ravine in Sorrento in Italy (right) which I photographed back in 2008.
+The little temple by the water (top) is, I am told, by artist, Bronwyn Cornish.
+For me it evoked the very old villa visible in a ravine in Sorrento in Italy (immediately above) which I photographed back in 2008.
 Anyone who has been to Sorrento (the jumping off point for Capri) will have seen this sight.
 In the Hanly back garden, the whole effect was understated but hugely effective.

 Unrelated, there was also a huge plant of our very own Cordyline Red Fountain growing elsewhere in the garden in an area which was bold with colour.